Models of random subtrees of a graph: Introduction

-A {\it graph} $G$ is a pair $(V,E)$, where $V$ is the countable set of vertices, and $E$ the multiset of edges.
+A {\it graph} $G$ is a pair $(V,E)$, where $V$ is the finite or countable set of vertices, and $E$ the multiset of edges.
 Each edge is a set of the form $\{a,b\}$ where $a$ and $b$ are different vertices.
-The word {\it multiset} means that each edge $\{a,b\}$ comes with a multiplicity, which is a positive integer.
-All the graphs $G$ considered in the paper are connected.
-As usual, a subgraph $G'=(V',E')$ of $G=(V,E)$ is a graph satisfying $V'\subset V$ and $E'\subset E$.\\ We use the standard definition of paths, cycles, connectivity and connected components, induced subgraph (see e.g. \cite{BondyMurty}).
+The word {\it multiset} means that each edge $\{a,b\}$ has a multiplicity, which is a positive integer.
+As usual, a subgraph $G'=(V',E')$ of $G=(V,E)$ is a graph satisfying $V'\subset V$ and $E'\subset E$. \\ We use the standard definition of paths, cycles, connectivity and connected components, induced subgraphs (see e.g.\cite{BondyMurty}).
 A {\it tree} is a connected graph $T=(V_T,E_T)$ with no cycle: it satisfies $|E_T|=|V_T|-1$ (where $|S|$ stands for the cardinality of $S$).
 A subtree of $G$ is a tree which is also a subgraph of $G$.
 A subtree $T$ is said to be spanning if $V_T=V$.

-Sometimes we will call $E(G)$ and $V(G)$ the edges and vertices of the graph $G$, respectively.
-We will also write $\ar{E}(G)$ for the set of oriented edges, which contains $(a,b)$ and $(b,a)$ for each edge $\{a,b\}\in E(G)$.
+We will call $E(G)$ and $V(G)$ the edges and vertices of the undirected graph $G$, respectively and, we write $\ar{E}(G)$ for the set of oriented edges associated with $E(G)$, which is the set containing for each edge $\{a,b\} \in E(G)$ two oriented copies: $(a,b)$ and $(b,a)$.
 For an oriented edge $\ar{e}=(e_1,e_2)\in \ar{E}(G)$, we denote simply by $e$ the unoriented version $\{e_1,e_2\}\in E(G)$.
 A {\it rooted tree} is a pair $(T,r)$, where $T$ is a tree and $r\in V_T$ is a distinguished vertex, called the root.
-We orient the edges of a rooted tree toward its root; a node of $T$ having non incoming edge (we say also having no child), is called a leaf.
+It is often convenient to consider that the edges of a rooted tree $(t,r)$ are oriented toward the root $r$.
+A rooted tree can be thought as the genealogical tree of a population, with ancestor $r$.
+The leaves are the nodes of $T$ having no incoming edges, that is, that have no children.
 The set of leaves is denoted $\partial T$.

 For a finite connected graph $G$ and some positive integer $n \leq |V|$, the notation $\TT{G}{n}$ stands for the \textbf{set of subtrees} of $G$ with $n$ vertices.
 For a vertex $r\in V$, let $\TTr{r}{G}{n}$ be the subset of $\TT{G}{n}$ of trees which contains $r$ (they can be seen as being rooted at $r$).
 We also define the set $\TTT{G} = \cup_n\TT{G}{n}$ of all subtrees of $G$, and $\TTTr{r}{G}= \cup_n\TTr{r}{G}{n}$ the set of those rooted at $r$.